Quickstart: Create an Azure Search service in the portal

 - For globally deployed applications, you might require an instance of Azure Search in multiple regions to minimize latency of your application’s international traffic.

-In Azure Search, you cannot segregate indexing and querying workloads; thus, you would never create multiple services for segregated workloads.
+In Azure Search, you cannot segregate indexing and querying operations; thus, you would never create multiple services for segregated workloads.
 An index is always queried on the service in which it was created (you cannot create an index in one service and copy it to another).

 A second service is not required for high availability.
 High availability for queries is achieved when you use 2 or more replicas in the same service.
 Replica updates are sequential, which means at least one is operational when a service update is rolled out.
 For more information about uptime, see Service Level Agreements.